jamesgurung/teacher-ai/README.md

 ### Setup

+1. Create an OpenAI account and generate an API key.

-1. Create a general purpose v2 storage account in Microsoft Azure, and within it create:
+2. Create a general purpose v2 storage account in Microsoft Azure, and within it create:
     * Tables: `conversations`, `spend`, and `review`
-    * Blobs: `conversations` and `config`
+    * Blob containers: `conversations` and `config`

+3. Within the `config` blob container, upload a blank file `keys.xml`.
+Generate a SAS URL for this file with read/write permissions and a distant expiry.
+This will be used to store the application's data protection keys so that auth cookies persist across app restarts.

-2. Create an Azure app registration.
+4. Create an Azure app registration.
     * Name - `Organisation AI`
     * Redirect URIs - `https://<app-website-domain>/signin-oidc`
     * Implicit grant - `ID tokens`